scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 all syllable classes from the bird's song, taken from songs that were drawn at random from a larger data pool by the vak dataset preparation function.
 We then embed a separate test set.
-It can be seen in :ref:`fig:parametric-UMAP` that points that are close to each other are almost always the same color, indicating that syllables that were given the same label by a human annotator are also nearer to each other after mapping to 2-D space with the trained parametric UMAP model.
+It can be seen in Figure :ref:`fig:parametric-UMAP` that points that are close to each other are almost always the same color, indicating that syllables that were given the same label by a human annotator are also nearer to each other after mapping to 2-D space with the trained parametric UMAP model.